oasisprotocol/cli/docs/README.md

 # Oasis Command Line Interface

 Oasis command-line interface (CLI) is a powerful all-in-one tool for interacting with the Oasis Network.
+Head to the **[installation instructions]** to download and install it!

+[installation instructions]: setup.md
-You can download the latest release binaries from the [GitHub repository] (see the [Installing or Updating Oasis CLI on macOS](setup.md#installing-or-updating-oasis-cli-on-macos) for macOS.
+binaries from the [GitHub repository] (see the [Installing or Updating Oasis CLI on macOS](setup.md#installing-or-updating-oasis-cli-on-macos) for macOS.